 - You must show financial income to support the au pair.

-- The au pair must have their own private room with a window that can be opened.
+- The au pair must have their own private room with a window that opens.

 - The au pair should have their own bathroom or share a bathroom with the children.

-- The room should be lockable, furnished and heated.
+- The room should lock, have furnishings, and heating.

-- The au pair should be given free access to food and drink in the home and can share meals with the host family.
+- The au pair should have free access to food and drink in the home and share meals with the host family.

 Costs: some requirements and courtesies